jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-showed up in spades as a result of the MOVEit breach, which affected organizations on a relatively large scale and in an extremely public fashion.Figure 38\.
-Steps in Social Engineering incidentsThis is plainly visible in the steps to breaches chart (Figure 38\).
+showed up in spades as a result of the MOVEit breach, which affected organizations on a relatively large scale and in an extremely public fashion.
+2024 DBIR Incident Classification Patterns
+This is plainly visible in the steps to breaches chart (Figure 38\).
 As you can see, there has been a dramatic increase in compromising servers via Hacking.